Marine protected area: British Overseas Territories

 protection and management of the marine environment.

 The Chagos Marine Protected Area in the Indian Ocean was established in 2010 as a "no-take-zone".
 With a total surface area of 640,000 km2, it was the world's largest contiguous marine reserve.
 In March 2015, the UK announced the creation of a marine reserve around the Pitcairn Islands in the Southern Pacific Ocean to protect its special biodiversity.
 The area of 830,000 km2 surpassed the Chagos Marine Protected Area as the world's largest contiguous marine reserve, until the August 2016 expansion of the Papahānaumokuākea Marine National Monument in the United States to 1,510,000 km2.

 In January 2016, the UK government announced the intention to create a marine protected area around Ascension Island.
 The protected area will be 234,291 km2, half of which will be closed to fishing.
+The eventual marine park covered 100% of the EEZ.

 On 13 November 2020 it was announced that the 687247 km2 of the waters surrounding the Tristan da Cunha and neighboring islands will become a Marine Protection Zone.
 The move will make the zone the largest no-take zone in the Atlantic and the fourth largest on the planet.